-According to the experts, terms such as GST which includes CGST, SGST, and IGST is nothing but just a new name in accordance with the existing tax systems.
+- According to the experts, terms such as GST which includes CGST, SGST, and IGST is nothing but just a new name in accordance with the existing tax systems.
 Kind of old wine in a new bottle.

-The Service Tax which stood at 15% in the previous regime, has now been replaced with GST at 18%.
+- The Service Tax which stood at 15% in the previous regime, has now been replaced with GST at 18%.
 As such many services have become costlier with telecom, airline and banking affected majorly.
 In fact, insurance and petroleum are also said to be majorly affected by the enactment of GST Tax.

-The GST Act has given the control of businesses to Central and State Governments with businessmen binding by-laws.
+- The GST Act has given the control of businesses to Central and State Governments with businessmen binding by-laws.
 This has given rise to complexity for many businessmen across the nation.

-Post GST implementation, the first few instances of application have resulted in high tax outgo for businesses.
+- Post GST implementation, the first few instances of application have resulted in high tax outgo for businesses.
 Businesses are trying to claim the credit of input tax but several cases of mismatch of data are coming up.
 As a result, there is chaos among the tax filers.

-The opposition has called it as a Disability Tax as many of the things related to disabled people which were earlier tax-free are now included in GST taxation.
+- The opposition has called it as a Disability Tax as many of the things related to disabled people which were earlier tax-free are now included in GST taxation.
 Prior to implementation of GST, brail paper, typewriter, hearing aid and motorised wheelchair were tax-free whereas these things are being taxed now.
 The opposition has made pleas to roll back the tax on such items.

-On one end, the government is trying to give a push to banking services and insurance in India and on the other end, the government has decided to tax banking and insurance service at higher rates when compared to the previous rates.
+- On one end, the government is trying to give a push to banking services and insurance in India and on the other end, the government has decided to tax banking and insurance service at higher rates when compared to the previous rates.

-GST has also had an impact on discount and reward programs as well.
+- GST has also had an impact on discount and reward programs as well.
 The product is being taxed on the rates pre-discount whereas the products were earlier taxed at post discount prices.
 Most of the companies have also suspended reward programs for temporary basis because of complexities of GST.

-The government has chosen a mid-year launch for GST and this will lead to problems in taxation and reporting during the end of the financial year.
+- The government has chosen a mid-year launch for GST and this will lead to problems in taxation and reporting during the end of the financial year.
 Ideally, the government should have launched GST at end of financial year as this would have avoided a lot of confusion during taxation and reporting.

-As per GST, the seller requires registering in all the states that it does business in and it has increased the complexity for the seller.
+- As per GST, the seller requires registering in all the states that it does business in and it has increased the complexity for the seller.
 The government should have created a provision for centralised registration of State GST as this would have helped many sellers during the rollout.

 GST is the new regime of indirect tax in the nation which has modified the existing indirect tax rules.
 It has scheduled a coalition between central and state government amidst the cry for better taxation system which it duly delivered.
 However, a coin holds two sides, and as such GST has both, some advantages and some disadvantages.

-How earlyGST by H&R Block can help you?
+How can H&R Block help you?

 After implementation of GST, the tax compliance requirements changed drastically.
 As a result, several businesses find it challenging to focus on their business while trying to be GST compliant.
 This is where we come into the picture.
-Our team of in-house GST experts at earlyGST can help you meet all the GST compliance requirements right from registration and filing of returns to handling notices.
+Our team of in-house GST experts at H&R Block can help you meet all the GST compliance requirements right from registration and filing of returns to handling notices.